 6.2 - Goods in Transit

 The Supplier is not responsible for any loss or damage to the Goods in transit.
 The Supplier shall render to the Customer such assistance as may be necessary to make claims on carriers provided the Customer notified the Supplier and the carriers in writing immediately such loss or damage is discovered.

 6.3 - Surplus Goods

 The Supplier may supply surplus materials as a precaution against damage or loss.
 On completion of the Contract any surplus materials will remain the property of the Supplier and will be promptly removed from Site.
-In the event that any surplus materials owned, rented or furnished by the Supplier (and left on Site) are damaged or destroyed then the Customer shall indemnify the Supplier for any costs, losses or damages (whether direct or indirect) suffered by the Supplier as a result of such damage and/or destruction irrespective of whether such damage and/or destruction was caused by the Customer or the Customer’s sub-contractors agents or employees.
+In the event that any surplus materials owned, rented or furnished by the Supplier (and left on Site) are damaged or destroyed then the Customer shall indemnify the Supplier for any costs, losses or damages (whether direct or indirect) suffered by the Supplier as a result of such damage or destruction, except to the extent that such damage or destruction was directly caused by the Supplier or its Personnel.

 6.4 - Unloading of Goods

 The provision of labour and a suitable forklift for the unloading and handling of the Supplier materials on Site and provision of a covered storage area when required by Supplier is the responsibility of the Customer, unless otherwise agreed in writing.
 Any charges arising from delay in unloading, for which the Supplier is not responsible, will be to the Customer’s account.

 6.5 - Storage